Project F

 Keyboard State

-We reference the keyboard state and tell the user how to quite the simulation.
+We reference the keyboard state and tell the user how to quit the simulation.

 // reference SDL keyboard state array: https://wiki.libsdl.org/SDL_GetKeyboardState